 Mount Vernon Seminary and College

-If you are a faculty, staff or alumna of Mount Vernon, please contact the archives for information about how you can contribute to the archives.
+If you are a faculty or staff member or alumna of Mount Vernon, please contact the archives for information about how you can contribute to the archives.

 The catalogs include a brief history of the college, academic calendars, admission requirements, information about individual courses offered at the college, rules and regulations, and the names of important administrative offices.
 From 1934-1969, there were separate catalogs for the Seminary and Junior College.